 We talk a lot about monetization–it's a natural talking point when you're a podcasting platform built to help creators find success.
 Surprise!
 For a lot of podcasters, success = money.
 And one of the big ways that happens?
 With dynamic ads.
 If you've just started researching, we've got the answers to your questions.

 What are dynamic ads?

-42% of podcast ads in 2017 were dynamic ads–which means you’ve probably listened to a few, whether you noticed or not!
+84% of podcast ads this year were dynamic ads–which means you’ve probably listened to a few, whether you noticed or not!
 A dynamic ad is one that isn’t part of your audio file, but can instead be inserted, moved around, and deleted over time.
 If you’ve ever listened to a podcast in the summertime that you know was recorded around Halloween and heard ads for Memorial Day sales, you’re listening to a dynamic ad.

 How are dynamic ads different from host-reads?

 Host-read ads have been a mainstay for podcast advertisements–they’re the ads you hear that are the host of the show reading advertiser copy.
 That copy is usually personalized so it’s relevant to the show, host, and audience.
 Host-read ads have been around for a while, and for good reason–they have unusually high conversion rates, making advertisers and podcast creators very happy.